AN: This story starts in the year 293 AL. A Game of Thrones begins in 298 AL. King Robert was crowned in 281 AL.

-The rod was light, but solid and smooth, unlike the barbed whips and rods used for criminals.
-He looked to Pate and saw resignation on his face, knew it was mirrored in his own.
+The rod was light but solid and smooth, unlike the barbed whips and rods used for floggings.
+He looked to Pate and saw resignation on his face and knew it was mirrored in his own.
 This was an argument he couldn't win - he was surprised he'd managed to argue as much as he did.
 He had only seen one man openly disagree with the king, and Jon Arryn occupied a place and status none could match.

-He thought of the story his mother had told him, the warning she had given him, about when the King had struck Joffrey in a rage.
-She spoke of how angry he'd been, and how much it took for her to talk him out of a beating.
+He thought suddenly of the story his mother had told him and the warning she had given him about the King's anger.
+"Don't test him," she'd warned.
+"The king is not a mild man, and his rage is rather horrible to behold."
+She spoke of how angry he'd been with something Joffrey had done, and how much it had taken for her to talk him out of beating Joffrey worse than he had.

 "You wouldn't remember," she had said, "for you were barely more than a babe."

-She had never told him why Joffrey was hit, only mentioned 'some nonsense over a cat', but he'd later discovered the truth from his brother's own mouth.
+She had never told him why Joffrey had been hit, and had only mentioned 'some nonsense over a cat', but he'd later discovered the truth from his brother's own mouth.
 Joffrey had murdered a cat and her kittens, and thought to impress his father with their corpses.
 With one mighty blow, Robert had knocked two teeth from his mouth.
 He shuddered to think of how badly Joffrey would have been hurt if not for his mother.